av-savchenko/mobile-visual-preferences/README.md

 Required: Android Studio, Gradle, Flask (for support of client-server object detection)

-In order to check the possibility to seacrh nearby places, you must set your API_KEY in [MapsActivity.kt](tf_android/app/src/main/java/com/pdmi_samsung/android/visual_preferences/MapsActivity.kt) [enable Billing on the Google Cloud Project](https://console.cloud.google.com/project/_/billing/enable)
+In order to check the possibility to seacrh nearby places, you must set your API_KEY of Places Query in [MapsActivity.kt](tf_android/app/src/main/java/com/pdmi_samsung/android/visual_preferences/MapsActivity.kt) and [enable Billing on the Google Cloud Project](https://console.cloud.google.com/project/_/billing/enable).
+Learn more at [Google Maps](https://developers.google.com/maps/gmp-get-started)